ismaelocaramelo/summaries/Redux-store.md

 > replaceReducer

 * Well is very declarative.
-But I'd prefer another way to handle reducers, which commonly used.
 Takes the next reducer for the store to use.
+But I'd prefer another way to handle reducers, which is commonly used.